Transparency Fitment standards Published Jun 10, 2026 Updated Jul 10, 2026 2 minute read

 Seller links may earn Fitment Pilot a referral fee.
 Fitment guidance and deal quality come first.

 Fitment Pilot earns trust by showing the shopper what is known, what still needs checking, and why a seller link is visible.
 The point is not to bury shoppers in tables.
-The point is to stop wrong-part orders before they happen.
+The point is to stop a wrong-part order while it costs nothing to stop.

-The product side needs the same discipline.
-Brand, SKU, MPN, package quantity, included hardware, dimensions, rating, and compatibility notes should line up with the route being shown.
-If the product data is too thin, the page should say what still needs confirmation instead of forcing a checkout path.
+The part gets the same discipline.
+Brand, SKU, MPN, package quantity, included hardware, dimensions, rating, and compatibility notes must all agree with the truck on file.
+When product data is too thin to prove that match, the page names the open detail rather than steering the shopper toward a payment screen anyway.

 Product pages to compare